logikfabrik/BuddyApiClient/src/BuddyApiClient.Extensions.Microsoft.DependencyInjection/README.md

 3. Get a [personal access token](https://buddy.works/docs/api/getting-started/oauth2/personal-access-token), or a [OAuth2 access token](https://buddy.works/docs/api/getting-started/oauth2/introduction).

 4. Use the `CreateBuddyClient` factory delegate to create an instance of `IBuddyClient`, and query the Buddy API using your token.
-E.g:
+E.g.:

     ```csharp
     public class BuddyService